Shiryous/TUC_chess_AI_agent/README.md

 ![image info](./chess/board.png)

 <H2>Rules of the Game</H2>
-As with classical chess, this is also turn based and following the tradition of chess, the white player plays the first move.
+As with classical chess, this chess is also turn based and following the tradition of chess, the white player plays the first move.

 <H3>Winning condition:</H3>
 The winner at the end of the game is the one with the most points.